Ati1707/DazContentInstaller/README.md

 You can either get the [Release](https://github.com/Ati1707/DazContentInstaller/releases)
 Or clone the repo and install the requirements to run the main file with python

-**USE A SEPARATE LIBRARY FOLDER BECAUSE THIS TOOL IS NOT STABLE YET!!!!**

-1. Change library path in the config file.
-I only put a placeholder in it
+1. Change library path in the config file or use the placeholder one(DO NOT USE YOUR MAIN LIBRARY FILE THIS TOOL IS NOT STABLE YET!!!!)
-2. Put the downloaded assets in the downloads folder(The assets must be archives)
+2. Put the downloaded assets in the downloads folder(The assets must be archives everything else gets ignored)
-3. Start the tool and wait.
-Depending on the archive size it can take a bit
+3. If an archive can't be imported you'll get a warning or an error.
+You need to manually import it if the archive is not corrupted.

 After the content got imported you can delete the archives in the downloads folder if they got successfully imported